 That’s not to say there’s no such thing as having too many cards.
 Scoring models aside, if you have so many credit cards that you’re missing payments or you’re bumping up against all of your credit limits, there’s a good chance you’ve overextended yourself, which will be reflected in your scores.
 Plus, applying for too many credit cards in a short period of time can hurt your credit.
 That’s because each application can generate a hard inquiry on your credit report, which can ding your scores.
 Moreover, lenders often view too many new credit accounts in a short period of time as a sign of financial woes to come and could wind up denying your latest application.

 Of course, the best way to learn how your credit cards impact your credit score is to check one of your scores.
-You can get a free credit score updated monthly at Credit.com.
+You can get a two of your credit scores at Credit.com.
 You’ll also get a helpful breakdown of the factors impacting your score and an action plan for your credit.

 One of the factors affecting your credit scores is the age of your accounts.
 Here, most scoring models will look at factors such as the age of the oldest account, the average age of your accounts and how recently you’ve opened a new account.
 This is one case when older is definitely better.
 You can earn more points for a long-established credit history, and those accounts you opened many years ago can help, even if you aren’t using them anymore.